 Delivering to an Integrated Service

-In Where should this data go, choose the service that you want to use.
+Open the Send pop-up from your Explore, Look, or dashboard.
+In the Where should this data go? section, choose the service that you want to use.
 The services are set up by your Looker admins.

 Depending on the service, there may be additional destination-specific fields.
 These fields provide the integrated service with additional information required to perform the selected action with your data.